laulin/sf2/README.md

 ### Edit with external GUI

-LYou can edit your file, but with external editor (nano, vim, mousepad, etc).
+You can edit your file, but with external editor (nano, vim, mousepad, etc).
 Default is *mousepad* :

 `sf2 --edit -i your_encrypted_file.x `